Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Results

 Training MLP-5 (ReLU, $\lambda=10^{-4}$, MNIST, seed~0) with CE loss for 600~epochs yields NC1 oscillating between 0.08 and 0.13 throughout (minimum 0.076, final 0.114).
 The feature norm remains between 11 and 25, never approaching the ${\approx}1$ range seen at collapse.
 Train accuracy reaches $\geq 99\%$ by epoch~20 and stays there (Fig.~\ref{fig:ce_vs_twophase}).

-Han et~al.~\cite{han2021neural} establish NC emergence under CE asymptotically; Papyan et~al.~\cite{papyan2020prevalence} observe it with extended training.
-Our result establishes that 600~CE epochs with Adam and cosine annealing are insufficient in our setup, motivating the two-phase protocol.
+\citet{han2021neural} establish NC emergence under CE asymptotically; \citet{papyan2020prevalence} observe it with extended training.
+In our setup, 600~CE epochs with Adam and cosine annealing are insufficient to reach this asymptotic regime.
+The two-phase protocol is therefore motivated empirically rather than as a free design choice.

+\textbf{Implication for the threshold account.} The CE-only ablation is consistent with, rather than undermining, the central claim of this paper.
+The threshold rule predicts that NC onset coincides with \featnorm\ reaching a $(\text{model},\text{dataset})$-specific equilibrium value $\fnthresh \approx 1.06$.
+Under CE alone, \featnorm\ remains an order of magnitude above this equilibrium (11--25 throughout training), and NC1 correspondingly fails to cross NC1~$<0.01$.
+The two phenomena are not independent: collapse below the strict threshold is observed only after the feature representation approaches the low-norm equilibrium, which in turn is reached either by (a) an extended training horizon under CE (the asymptotic regime of \citet{han2021neural}, not feasible in our compute budget), or (b) an explicit norm-shrinking force such as MSE loss with weight decay.
+The two-phase protocol implements option~(b).
+The CE-only trajectory thus provides a consistency check: when \featnorm\ stays far from \fnthresh, the threshold rule predicts no collapse, and that is what we observe.